anass-elhannaoui/portfolio/posts/test_blog01.md

 npm install --save-dev typescript @types/react @types/node
 ```

-### 3. Create a tsconfig.json file
+### 3. Create a `tsconfig.json` file

-Next.js will automatically create a `tsconfig.json` file for you when you start the development server.
+Next.js will automatically create a `tsconfig.json` file when you start the development server.
 However, you can also create one manually:

 ```json
 {